Moses-Kirina/Will-the-client-pay-or-not-after-financing/README.md

 # Will-the-client-pay-or-not-after-financing
-The project evaluates credit risk analysis with key interest in Data cleaning and modelling Files included are:
+The project evaluates credit risk with key interest in Data cleaning and modelling Files included are:

 1. Data description file with feature names , their description and data types